-My husband had a friend visit recently who is a creative director for a company in Dallas.
-They met in college while in the same degree program.
-It was the first time he had been to our new home and the first time my husband had the opportunity to take him to a few sites in San Antonio.
+We had a friend visit recently who is a creative director for a company in Dallas.
+It was the first time he had been to our new home and the first time we had the opportunity to take him to a few sites in San Antonio.

 I think it goes without saying that if you are coming to San Antonio for the first time you have to walk through the Alamo and the downtown area of the River Walk.
 His friend had already seen both.
 Awesome.
 Done.
 He had also been to the McNay Museum (another place worthy of checking out) when he came for our wedding years ago.

-Here are my iPhone shots of where we ended up for the day with someone who also enjoys the creative side of life and the great outdoors, and that mentioned I should check out Anthropologie to my husband years ago.
+Here are my iPhone shots of where we ended up for the day with someone who also enjoys the creative side of life and the great outdoors, and that mentioned that I might like the store Anthropologie to my husband years ago.
 Friend for life, no?

 We started with the historic Pearl Brewery on the River Walk.
 They are currently in the midst of expansion and construction.
 A new hotel, Hotel Emma, is in the works.
 I am really looking forward to its completion.
 I have high hopes for the design of the interior and the decor.

 I love the beautiful variety of plants and flowers native to the area growing like crazy along both sides of the River Walk.

 Areas of the expanded section of the River Walk incorporate public art.
 It’s unexpected and a treat to walk through and admire.

 Check out the carved face at the back of the cave.
 It’s a little creepy, but cool!

 More public art anyone?

 We continued toward downtown and came to the San Antonio Museum of Art.